Employee Exits: Opportunities For Improving The Employee Experience

 Use Exit Survey & Interview Responses To Guide Action

 There are many ways exit survey and interview data can inform your organization’s process for attracting, developing, and retaining talent.
 The data is also hugely important for predictive attrition modelling—comparing what people say when they leave for alignment with your predictive model of who is likely to leave and why.
+Exit survey responses to questions with the right focus can help the organization see the way forward to preventing future attrition.

 At the top talent levels, once you have sufficient data from annual surveys and exit surveys, you can conduct stay interviews and stay surveys to help retain top talent whose skills and knowledge are hard to replace due to market demand and competition.
 Stay interviews and surveys can help you identify what it will take to keep these key employees.